groovylabs/lyre/README.md

 `docker run -p <your-port>:8080 -v <your-path>:/lyre/shared -it groovylabs/lyre`

-Instead of **<your-path>**, input the path if you want to share with Docker (containing endpoint files and properties to Lyre application)

-If you want more information about running Lyre with Docker, see [this](https://github.com/groovylabs/lyre/wiki/Running-Docker).
+If you want more information about running Lyre with Docker, please check our [wiki](https://github.com/groovylabs/lyre/wiki/Running-Docker).

 ### With JAR

 To run application with default configurations, run:

-`java -jar -Dlyre.scan-path=<path-to-lyre-files> lyre-<lyre-version>-standalone.jar`
+`java -jar -Dlyre.scan-path=<your-path> lyre-<lyre-version>-standalone.jar`

-If you want more information about running Lyre with JAR, see [this](https://github.com/groovylabs/lyre/wiki/Running-JAR).
+If you want more information about running Lyre with JAR, please check our [wiki](https://github.com/groovylabs/lyre/wiki/Running-JAR).

+Instead of **your-path** put the directory path you want to share (containing endpoint files or/and properties).

 ## Usage